 3 easy steps to find out if you are Canadian

-If you are looking for simple answers for a solution to this all-important question, “Am I Canadian?”.
+If you are looking for simple answers to a solution to this all-important question, “Am I Canadian?”.
 Then read on…

 Step 1 – The simple tool

-Here is a simple chart explain things if you are a Canadian.
+Here is a simple chart explaining things if you are a Canadian.

-Detailed explanation and alternative solution can be found below this chart.
+Detailed explanations and alternative solutions can be found below this chart.